zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 ```
 {: .nolineno}

-This call makes exactly what we have described.
-It get's the object pointer as
+This call makes what we have described.
+It gets the object pointer as
-reference, applies the need const qualification (`cv<T>`) and then calls the
-function in dependency of the return type.
-With this in place our constructor
-is now complete:
+reference applies the needed const qualification (`cv<T>`) and then calls the function in dependency of the return type.
+With this in place, the constructor is now complete:

 ```cpp
 template <typename F, typename T = std::remove_reference_t<F>>